 Economy class tickets start at around 2,000 Rubles, which is about 30 Euros at the time of writing.
 Not bad, for a comfortable high-speed train that drives you almost 700 kilometres further.

 There are several things to keep in mind to make sure you are getting your tickets at the best price.
 Our most important tip has already been shared above, and is to exclusively use the official website of the Russian Railways for booking train tickets.
-Below we've added some more tips, which can help you buying your tickets at the lowest price.
+Below we've added some more tips, which can help you buy your tickets at the lowest price.

 The lowest price for Sapsan tickets is always at the start of sales.
-Ticket sales start at 8:00h Moscow time, 90 days before departure date.
+Ticket sales start at 8:00h Moscow time, 90 days before the departure date.
 Note that prices can rise quickly, sometimes even within minutes.
 Buying two-way tickets will generally save you up to 30%.

 Aim for the earliest trains.
 Tickets for trains that leave Moscow at 5:45h, or at 05:30h from Saint Petersburg are often the cheapest.
 Evening trains are usually much more expensive.